 Credit the Times with accepting, in its humble-braggy way, its own responsibility — I would call it culpability — for spreading the “red wave” narrative.
 Of course, if they’d taken their own self-analysis seriously, they wouldn’t be amplifying the same kinds of narratives today.
 Self-analysis is more useful before the fact than after.

-Murray’s own internal polling still had her cruising to victory by up to 20 points or so, but there was enough alarm in those averages to get her people questioning their own assumptions and strategies.
+Murray’s own internal polling still had her up by 20 points or so, but there was enough alarm in those averages to get her people questioning their own assumptions and strategies.
 Whereas in previous elections, she’d raised enough money to share with Democrats in less secure seats, this time she felt the need to spend more of it on herself.

 She ended up winning by almost 15 points.
 But we’ll never know who ended up losing for lack of the funding she might have provided.
-Given how close Democrats ultimately came to holding the House majority, it makes one wonder.
+Given how close Democrats ultimately came to holding the House majority, this is not inconsequential.

 Murray’s case was far from unique — similar scenarios occurred all over the country.
 And the alternate reality created by junk polls rippled through the media: